harpyd/thestis/README.md

 code associated with the database in _persistence_, implementation of _pubsub_ with _NATS_, and so on.

 The __interface__ layer contains the code that controls the application.
-A good example is an HTTP server that invokes a specific Application method on an endpoint call.
+A good example is an HTTP server that invokes a sspecific Application method on an endpoint call.
 Or a scheduler.

 ## Project structure